Maximizing the density of $K_t$'s in graphs of bounded degree and clique number: Computing

-Now consider the case where $G$ has no perfect vertex.
+Now consider the case where $G$ has no optimal vertex.
 Every vertex $v$ is either of degree at most $r-1$ or has at least two missing edges in its neighborhood.
 Thus for all $v\in V(G)$ we have

-If $v$ achieves this upper bound on $k_3(v)$ then $v$ is in a configuration---$N[v]$ to be precise.
+If $v$ achieves this upper bound on $k_3(v)$ then $v$ is in a full configuration---$N[v]$ to be precise.
 Thus from Lemmas~\ref{lem:config} and \ref{lem:disjoint} we get

 \end{proof}

 All remaining cases are covered by a uniform argument that is the main focus of the proof of the following theorem.

 \begin{theorem} For all $3\le t\le r$ we have $\ftdw{t}{r}{r} = \rho_t(\T{r+1}{r})$. \end{theorem}